hashicorp/vault-client-dotnet/README.md

 VaultClient vaultClient = new VaultClient(vaultConfig);

-// Login w/ Cert Auth Method using the name of the certificate role vaultClient.Auth.PostAuthCertLogin(new CertLoginRequest("roleName"));
+// Login with Cert Auth Method using the name of the certificate role vaultClient.Auth.PostAuthCertLogin(new CertLoginRequest("roleName"));
 ```